The Wines of Portugal (Organized by Region)

 Minho (Vinho Verde)

 If you’ve ever drank something ice-cold on the beach that happened to be from Portugal, we wager it was Vinho Verde.
-Best served young when the wine is at its peak of aromatics, and crisp acidity, the wines of Minho are the ideal wine alongside salads, fish, vegetable dishes, and even do well paired against citrus-driven sauces.
+Best served young when the wine is at its peak of aromatics and crisp acidity, the wines of Minho are the ideal wine alongside salads, fish, and vegetable dishes and even do well paired against citrus-driven sauces.

 Wines

 • Rosado Vinho Verde: Rosé.
 The Rosado wines offer red berry flavors with quenching acidity like lemonade.
-The reds/rosés of Vinho Verde are found primarily in the southern part of Minho in the sub-regions of Amarante and Paiva.
-Red grape varieties include Alvarelhão, Amaral, Borraçal, Espadeiro, Padeiro (quite rare).
+The reds and rosés of Vinho Verde are found primarily in the southern part of Minho in the sub-regions of Amarante and Paiva.
+Red grape varieties include Alvarelhão, Amaral, Borraçal, Espadeiro, and Padeiro (quite rare).

 Portugal-illustrations-alentejo-wine-reigon